Reference

 1RM (One Rep Max)

 The maximum weight you can lift for a single repetition with proper form.
-Used to calculate training percentages.
+Used to calculate training percentages and track strength progress.

 Strength